18F/what-is-devops/empathy.md

-Devops is having empathy that everyone is responsible.
+Devops is having empathy that *everyone is responsible*.